MohamadYusuf/WebRx-Site/docs/binding-syntax.md

 ---
 layout: docs
-title: WebRx - Binding Syntax
+title: WebRx - Declaring Data-Bindings
 ---
-# The data-bind syntax
+# Declaring Data-Bindings

 WebRx's declarative binding system provides a concise and powerful way to link data to the UI.
 It's generally easy and obvious to bind to simple data properties or to use a single binding.
 For more complex bindings, it helps to better understand the behavior and syntax of WebRx's binding system.

-## Binding syntax
+## The <code>data-bind</code> attribute

+The <code>data-bind</code> attribute contains a collection of comma-separated options for how WebRx should bind view-model properties to an HTML element and optionally its children.

 A binding consists of two items, the binding name and expression, separated by a colon.
 Here is an example of a single, simple binding: